Elios-Lab/tice/README.md

 # X
 Embark on an exploration of the cutting-edge realm of Edge Intelligence with (X), an all-encompassing Deep Learning Notebook repository meticulously crafted for effortless implementation.
-Delve into three pivotal Jupyter Notebooks:
+Delve into five pivotal Jupyter Notebooks:

 **X_Template**: The X Notebook consists of sections for deep learning for edge intelligences.
 The sections are as follows: Download Dataset, NN models, Linear Classifier, fully connected NN (MLP), CNN, Deeper CNN, tensorFlow Lite model, Post-training quantization, quantization aware training, and benchmark models with STM tools and boards.